Home » Sports » What Is Futsal? Professional Rules, Positions, & Court Size (2026)

 4. Types of Player Positions

 Futsal is a dynamic sport.
 Players often play across the entirety of the pitch due to the small pitch.
 They have a ‘fixed position’ in keeping with the specialty of the players.
-There are four types of positions in Futsal such as – the goalkeeper, the Fixo (defender), Alas (winger), and the pivot (Forward).
+There are four types of positions in Futsal such as –

 In futsal different types of formation can be noticed such as 2-1-1,2-0-2,3-0-1,1-2-1, 1-1-2, 1-0-3 etc.